How to Write the Pepperdine University Essays 2020-2021

 Outside of the classroom, there are 14 Division I sports, and the Volunteer Center offers extensive opportunities for students to participate in service.

-In the 2018-2019 admissions cycle, Pepperdine received 13,721 applications and admitted 4,241 students for an acceptance rate of 31%.
+Pepperdine has an acceptance rate of around 36%.
 It’s clear students will need more than strong academics to be admitted, and writing strong essays can certainly give you a boost.
 Read on to get our best tips on this year’s Pepperdine supplements.
 Want to know your chances at Pepperdine?
 Calculate your chances for free right now.

 Pepperdine University Application Essay Prompts